Lyda Conley: Final resolution

 Groups continued to press for development.
-In 1959 the Wyandot Nation of Kansas was incorporated as a nonprofit organization, but still had no control over the Huron Cemetery.
+In 1959, the Wyandot Nation of Kansas was incorporated as a nonprofit organization but still had no control over the Huron Cemetery.
 It has been seeking federal recognition.

 Over the decades Kansas City and the Wyandotte Nation of Oklahoma floated many proposals for development of the cemetery.
 Preservation groups succeeded in 1971 in having the Huron Cemetery listed on the National Register of Historic Places in recognition of its significant historical and cultural value.

 That only made new proposals more complicated to implement, but groups continued to put them forward.
 The development of gaming as revenue generators for Native Americans added new pressure.
 In the 1990s the Wyandotte Nation of Oklahoma evaluated the Huron Cemetery for redevelopment as a gaming casino.
 New protections under the 1990 Native American Graves Protection and Repatriation Act would have required agreement by lineal descendants of people interred at the cemetery.
 Those in Kansas City were strongly set against any development.
-Finally in 1998 the Wyandot Nation of Kansas and Wyandotte Nation of Oklahoma came to agreement to preserve the cemetery only for purposes that were religious, cultural and in keeping with its sacred use.
+Finally, in 1998 the Wyandot Nation of Kansas and Wyandotte Nation came to agreement to preserve the cemetery only for purposes that were religious, cultural and in keeping with its sacred use.
 In December 2016 the cemetery was named as a National Historic Landmark.